From drive-ins to rooftops, we’ve compiled a list of Perth’s best outdoor cinemas to check out while the weather’s warm.

 Summer and Scarbs go hand-in-hand – and now you can add cinema to the list!
 This sky-high summer cinema is located on level 24 of the Rendezvous Hotel Scarborough, with a brand new program of new and old movies to enjoy with the spectacular backdrop of the Indian Ocean.
 Check out the full lineup of films here!

 Rooftop Movies is an open-air cinema experience like no other, located six levels above the ground in the heart of Northbridge.
-Their program features a diverse range of films both new and old, showcasing everything from 10 Things I Hate About You, cultural phenomena like the supersonic Barbie or critically lauded new releases like Killers of the Flower Moon.
-Many screenings sell out well in advance, so make sure to jump online and book your tickets from here.
+Their program features a diverse range of films both new and old, showcasing everything from throwback faves like 10 Things I Hate About You, cultural phenomena like the supersonic Barbie or critically lauded new releases like Killers of the Flower Moon.
+Many screenings sell out well in advance, so make sure to jump online and book your tickets from the Rooftop website.

 68 Roe Street, Perth

-Take a trip back in time and visit one of the last remaining Drive-Ins in all of Australia – something that’s become incredibly useful in these COVID-19 times!
+Take a trip back in time and visit one of the last remaining drive-ins in all of Australia!
 Galaxy Drive-In is open all year round and offers $22 per-car movies on Tuesdays, along with showing movies on Friday, Saturday and Sunday nights.

 157-167 Goolelal Drive, Kingsley